+Similarly, RSV, COVID-19 and HBV represent competitive therapeutic areas.
 For RSV, there are currently no safe and effective therapies for already established RSV infection.
 Several companies are seeking to develop new antiviral treatments for RSV infection in adult and pediatric patients.
-Ark Biosciences, Johnson & Johnson and ReViral each have compounds in clinical development.
-A prophylactic, monoclonal-antibody-based treatment from MedImmune, which is commercialized by AbbVie outside the U.S., is approved for infants considered at high risk for RSV infection; however, studies have found that most young children with RSV infection were previously healthy, and thus would not normally be prescribed prophylactic treatment.
+Ark Biosciences, Pfizer/ReViral (acquired in June 2022) and Merck all have compounds in clinical development.
+Synagis, a prophylactic, monoclonal-antibody-based treatment from AstraZeneca, which is commercialized by AbbVie outside the U.S., is approved for infants considered at high risk for RSV infection; however, studies have found that most young children with RSV infection were previously healthy, and thus would not normally be prescribed prophylactic treatment.
 AstraZeneca/Sanofi and Merck are developing long-acting versions of the monoclonal antibody for prophylaxis use in infants.
 In addition, a number of companies have RSV vaccines in development, primarily directed at prevention of RSV infection, and some companies are also evaluating vaccines in a therapeutic mode for treatment of established RSV infection.